 If you face this challenge, the result is often a system that peaked in value the day it went live.
 Changes in the business, as well as changes in the software, just don’t keep up.
 Processes get set in stone, even processes that no longer make sense in the current business model.
 It is not unusual for me to talk with a company who has 5+ year installs and is too afraid to change anything because they don’t remember the original reason it was requested.

 The other tricky part is it is very difficult to calculate the actual cost of running the software.
 Running internally is generally going to be the least expensive option on paper and in reality, but you really need to dig in to discover this.
-Since so many items are blended together with other areas that, at best, you get an allocation based on something like hardware invested.
-Given the complexity differences between products, this tends to move everyone to the mean so it really is difficult to compare.
-When looking at costs, you really need to look at skills that need to be maintained, like DBAs and application experts, how you can keep those resources content and how their knowledge can be maintained when they leave?
+Since so many items are blended together with other areas, you get an allocation based on something, such as hardware invested, at best.
+Given the complexity differences between products, this tends to move everyone to the mean, so it really is difficult to compare.
+When looking at costs, you really need to look at skills that need to be maintained, like database administrators (DBAs) and application experts, how you can keep those resources content and how their knowledge can be maintained when they leave.
 And while it is difficult to judge some opportunity costs, they are very real.
 Not changing and upgrading in a reasonable time period is leaving real money on the table.
 Staff attrition means an investment to get skills back to acceptable levels.
-Opportunity costs are hard to quantify but they should absolutely be part of the equation.
+Opportunity costs are hard to quantify, but they should absolutely be part of the equation.